-Kyoto was the capital of Japan for over a thousand years and is home to countless beautiful temples.
-It was so hard to decide where to go in the 3 days we would be staying in the city…
+For over a thousand years, Kyoto was the capital of Japan and seat of the Emperor.
+Because of this rich history Kyoto is home to countless beautiful temples.
+With so much to see it was difficult to decide where to go in the three days we would be spending in Kyoto…

 We started our sightseeing tour around Kyoto in the afternoon, having just traveled there from magical Koyasan.
 We first dropped off our bags at our Airbnb (read more about our accommodation below) and then headed out to Gion, the historic district of Kyoto.

 We strolled along the quaint little streets, admiring the beautiful kimonos many women were wearing.

 Pontocho street is a narrow street running from Shijo-dori to Sanjo-dori.
 There are many bars and restaurants and if you are lucky you may even spot a geisha…